Frequently Asked Questions (FAQs)

 Accessibility

-Can I get help to complete my Census Test form?
+Can I get help to complete my Census form?

-Can I help someone to complete the Census Test?
+Can I help someone to complete the Census?

-You can help a family member or friend complete the Census Test.
-You can also complete the Census Test on behalf of a family member or friend.
+You can help a family member or friend complete the Census.
+You can also complete the Census on behalf of a family member or friend.
 Please ensure the answers you provide are as accurate as possible.

-Is information about the Census Test available in my preferred language?
+Is information about the Census available in my preferred language?

-Translated information about the Census Test is available in a number of languages
+Translated information about the Census will be available in a number of languages

-Is the Census Test website and online form accessible?
+Is the Census website and online form accessible?

-We’re committed to making the Census Test accessible to the widest possible audience.
+We’re committed to making the Census accessible to the widest possible audience.

 Our website aims to meet the Australian Government’s web accessibility requirements.